No posts were found.

 • Be connected with the latest information about NASA missions and discoveries

-• Develop time management skills, technical writing skills, and learn about NASA opportunities for students
+• Develop time management skills, and technical writing skills, and learn about NASA opportunities for students

 Students are given three to four weeks to complete the activities within each module.
 After module one opens, the other modules open sequentially every three to four weeks.
 Each module has a theme around which the content is concentrated.
 Within each module, students are introduced to: